kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 - Copy the snippet on the section 'Python Client on Windows' of the KU Leuven iRODS portal,

     - If you want to use conda environment, open your 'Anaconda Prompt', paste and execute the copied snippet,

     - If you want to use non-conda installed python release, then open your 'Windows PowerShell', paste and execute the copied snippet.

 The second option:

-- Click the link here https://rdmrepo-proxy.icts.kuleuven.be/artifactory/coz-p-foz-generic-public/iinit.exe to download the 'iinit.exe' file,

-- You will find this file -green iRODS icon- in your 'Downloads' folder.
-Copy the 'iinit.exe' file in 'Downloads' and paste it inside a folder on your windows pc which doesnt require an admin right,
+- Download the [https://rdmrepo-proxy.icts.kuleuven.be/artifactory/coz-p-foz-generic-public/iinit.exe](iinit.exe) file; you will find this file -- with a green iRODS icon -- in your 'Downloads' folder.

+- Copy the 'iinit.exe' file in 'Downloads' and paste it inside a folder on your windows PC that doesn't require an admin right,

-- Double clicking `iinit.exe` will pop up an terminal screen and will ask you to enter your 'zone' name,
+- Double clicking `iinit.exe` will pop up an terminal screen and will ask you to enter your 'Zone' name,

-- Once you type your zone name correctly, hit the enter button,

-- You will be forwarded to your default screen to be notified about that 'You have successfully authenticated' in addition to some information,
+- Once you type your zone name correctly, hit the enter button: you will be forwarded to your default screen to be notified that 'You have successfully authenticated' in addition to some information.
+The popped-up terminal will disappear in 8 seconds.

-- So that you will have created a temporary password that will expire 60 hours later and once this password is expired, you will need to repeat whole procedure (either all steps in the first option or only execute `iinit.exe` again) to be able reconnect to iRODS,
+This way you will have created a temporary password that will expire 60 hours later; once this password is expired, you will need to repeat whole procedure (either all steps in the first option or only execute `iinit.exe` again) to be able reconnect to iRODS.

-- The popped-up terminal will disappear in 8 seconds.

-- Each time you dont have to follow all steps.
-After you download `iinit.exe`, you can use it when you need to renew your password.
+You don't have to follow all these steps every time: after you download `iinit.exe`, you can use it when you need to renew your password.

 After you are authenticated to iRODS, you can initiate an iRODS session in a secure way with the PRC by using the code snippet below.